marios8543/PBot/README.md

      </br>Returns stock exchange data for the symbol queried (Default is intraday e.g ">>stock MSFT" is the same as ">>stock intraday MSFT")
   - forex *coin1/coin2* (or *coin1* *coin2*)</br>Returns the current exchange rate for 1*coin* (You can also pass a number before coin1 to convert to coin2 e.g ">>forex 5USD/JPY" or ">>forex 5USD JPY"
   - forex rates *coin* Returns the current rates for 1*coin* in a lot of currencies

+- Birthdays
+  - birthday *tag* Gives you the tagged user's birthday
+    - upcoming *months (Default:2)* Gives the upcoming birthdays in the server
+  - setbirthday *DD/MM* Sets your birthday to the specified date
+  </br>Birthdays you set are only visible in the server you set them in
+  </br>The bot will also post a notification in the event channel when it's someone's birthday

 More coming soon...